Fenfluramine: History

+Researchers sought to determine whether serotonin activity was associated with indicators that they viewed as predictors of future behavioral problems, including harsh or adverse child-rearing practices, antisocial family conditions, aggression among parents or siblings, and increasing levels of aggressive behavior in the children themselves.

 In June 2020, fenfluramine was approved for medical use in the United States with an indication to treat Dravet syndrome.

 The effectiveness of fenfluramine for the treatment of seizures associated with Dravet syndrome was demonstrated in two clinical studies in 202 subjects between ages two and eighteen.
 The studies measured the change from baseline in the frequency of convulsive seizures.
 In both studies, subjects treated with fenfluramine had significantly greater reductions in the frequency of convulsive seizures during the trials than subjects who received placebo (inactive treatment).
 These reductions were seen within 3–4 weeks, and remained generally consistent over the 14- to 15-week treatment periods.

 The U.S. Food and Drug Administration (FDA) granted the application for fenfluramine priority review and orphan drug designations.
 The FDA granted approval of Fintepla to Zogenix, Inc.

 On 15 October 2020, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Fintepla, intended for the treatment of seizures associated with Dravet syndrome.
 Fenfluramine was approved for medical use in the European Union in December 2020.